charlieegan3/personal-website/source/blog/2013-01-25-location-emergency.html.markdown

 This task is what I propose we improve next.

-Instead of an ‘Emergency Dialler’ we have a single button on the phone’s lock screen.
+Instead of an ‘Emergency Dialer’ we have a single button on the phone’s lock screen.
 You have to press it and perhaps a combination to ensure that it’s not done in error.
 Warnings should display (fines for pranks etc.) and it’s important that anyone in a state of shock could use it - avoid being needlessly complex.

 Once 'Emergency Mode’ was activated the phone would turn on it’s GPS, get it’s location and send this as a text to the emergency services.
 On receiving the text they would then call the user.